-The cold is upon us and while some days are grey and wet the glorious winter sun draws us out into the garden, armed with a nice hot cuppa, some good gloves, and a sharp pair of secateurs.
+The cold is upon us and while some days are crisp and frosty the glorious winter sun draws us out into the garden, armed with a nice hot cuppa, some good gloves, and a sharp pair of secateurs.
 The calm pace of winter gardening is a sharp contrast to the frenzy of planting that takes place in spring and autumn.
 There’s still plenty to do in the garden in July if you are feeling active, but if not you can just rake in some green manure seed and hibernate for the month.

 - If you have established fruit trees now is the time to get pruning to increase your fruit yield in summer.
 The first rule is to prune out any dead, diseased or dying wood, and then any branches that are crossing each other.
-Do some research into the particular tree you are working on so you can recognize the fruiting wood and avoid inadvertently pruning it off.
+Do some research into the particular tree you are working on so you can recognise the fruiting wood and avoid inadvertently pruning it off.
 Keep your prunings to stick into garden beds to deter birds and cats.
 Nice long, straight twigs can even be dried out and used as stakes.

 - Bare root fruit and nut trees can be planted now.
 Consider a double graft to ensure you have good pollination and maximise space.